-The national consultant will work in close consultation and under the supervision of an international consultant and UNICEF Georgia Child Rights Monitoring Specialist.
+The consultants will work in close consultation and under the supervision of UNICEF Georgia Child Rights Monitoring Specialist.

 8. Terms of Payment

 UNICEF reserves the right to withhold all or a portion of payment if performance is unsatisfactory, if deliverables are incomplete or not submitted at all, or for failure to meet deadlines.